 6. Launch an Email Marketing Campaign

-Email is an excellent way for your new business to strengthen its digital presence.
+Email marketing is a great way for your business to strengthen its digital presence.

 A 2020 study found that 78% of executive marketers considered email marketing vital to their companies’ success.
 Additionally, 94% of respondents ranked it as one of their top three most effective ways to advertise their organizations.
 You may send the same emails to all recipients at first.
 But, as soon as you become more comfortable using email in your ecommerce strategy, consider conducting split testing to discover which of the two email versions you send performs better.
 Another option is to segment users based on what they buy or their demographics.
 You can then create messages that are most likely to resonate with each group.